 C3 is proud to offer an exciting program for 2015, Champions Soccer Challenge, soccer camps.
 These annual camps are completely FREE to children, ages 7-13 in our surrounding communities and are led by former professional and Olympic soccer players!

 Children, ages 7 – 13

 A week long, soccer camp led by the Pros

 Monday, March 9th – Friday, March 13th from 8:30am – 12:30pm (breakfast and lunch will be served)

 13111 Bammel N. Houston Rd.
 Houston, TX 77066

-The next Soccer Challenge Soccer Camp will take place Spring Break of 2015, and you can sign your child up here!
+The next Soccer Challenge Soccer Camp will take place Monday, March 9th – Friday, March 13th, and you can sign your child up here!

 We invite your child to participate in C3’s Math, Science & Reading Camp this Summer!
 They will learn from quality teachers who work and live right here in our community.